Articles on: FeedHub

 To get started, in Feed Center, click on the feed that you want to map value for products then you'll able to see list of feed field as below:

-There are three ways to input a value for a field.
+There are three methods to input a value for a field:

 The product now has the title of itself only, and do not include the variant's name